-While no individual customer accounted for 10% or more of our consolidated net sales for 2022, 2021, or 2020, our customer base has become, and may further become, increasingly concentrated as a result of our strategy to focus on growing sales with existing customers in packaging end markets, or due to customer consolidations.
-In 2022, our Aerospace and Specialty Products segments each had customers that comprised 10% or more of its segment revenue.
-As a result of these factors, changes to or reductions in the buying patterns of these larger customers may expose our business and results of operations to greater volatility.
-For example, prior to the outbreak of COVID-19, a large commercial aircraft manufacturer announced significant production delays and/or reductions on certain of its platforms for which we provide products, which significantly impacted our sales, profit and production efficiencies compared with historical levels.
+While no individual customer accounted for 10% or more of our consolidated net sales for 2023, 2022 or 2021, our customer base has become, and may further become, increasingly concentrated as a result of our strategy to focus on growing sales with existing customers in packaging end markets, or due to customer consolidations.
+In 2023, our Aerospace and Specialty Products segments each had a customer that comprised 10% or more of its segment revenue.
+As a result of these factors, changes to or reductions in the buying patterns of these larger customers, including our customers diversifying their supply base, may expose our business and results of operations to greater volatility.
+For example, in a prior period, a large commercial aircraft manufacturer announced significant production delays and/or reductions on certain of its platforms for which we provide products, which significantly impacted our sales, profit and production efficiencies compared to historical levels.

 The mix and type of customers, and sales to any single customer, may vary significantly from quarter to quarter and from year to year, and have a significant impact on our financial condition, results of operations and cash flows.
 If customers do not place orders, or they substantially reduce, delay or cancel orders, we may not be able to replace the business, which may have a significant adverse impact on our results of operations and financial condition.
 For example, a number of our consumer packaged goods customers ordered higher levels of inventory due to concerns over capacity constraints and rising inflation in the first half of 2022, and subsequently reduced their order levels in the back-half of 2022.
-In addition, major customers may require that we localize manufacturing and supply capacity rather than sourcing from lower cost countries, or seek pricing, payment, intellectual property-related, or other commercial terms that are less favorable to us, which may have a negative impact on our business.
+Sales of our consumer and industrial packaging products decreased in 2023, which we believe was due to lower customer order activity given high customer stocking levels, as well as continuing uncertainty around consumer sentiment as a result of the inflationary environment.
+In addition, major customers may require that we localize manufacturing and supply capacity rather than sourcing from lower cost countries, or seek pricing, payment, intellectual property-related or other commercial terms that are less favorable to us, which may have a negative impact on our business.
 The concentration of our customer base also increases our risks related to the financial condition of our customers, and the deterioration in financial condition of customers or the failure of customers to perform their obligations could have a material adverse effect on our results of operations and cash flows.

-We are dependent on our manufacturing facilities for the production of our highly engineered products, which subjects us to risks associated with disruptions and changing technology and manufacturing techniques that could place us at a competitive disadvantage.
+We are dependent on our manufacturing facilities for the production of our highly-engineered products, which subjects us to risks associated with disruptions and changing technology and manufacturing techniques that could place us at a competitive disadvantage.